NiekRottier/DecodeMe/README.md

 # DecodeMe - Insightful data

-DecodeMe is a website that provides insight into data that is being gathered about you by companies such as Google.
-Thanks to the GDPR every company is required to share the data they have on you at your request.
-This is done to provide transparancy, but the response is often a JSON or other data file.
-This is not easily accessible for most people, and counteracts the transparancy.
-This results in people still not being able to get any meaningful insight into their data.
+Thanks to the GDPR, every company in Europe is required to share the data they have on you upon your request.
+However, the response typically comes in the form of a JSON or other data file, which is not easily accessible or meaningful for most people.
+As a result, the intended transparency is hindered, and individuals struggle to gain valuable insights from their data.

-DecodeMe wants to help with this problem by providing a service where users can upload their JSON files to get a visualised overview of the contents.
-By looking through this overview users can gain insights and make an educated decision about how much data they want to provide to companies.
-DecodeMe also helps the user request their data and helps the users on their way to protect their data in the future, by providing links to interesting articles that discuss data privacy and give tips regarding this topic.

-Of course DecodeMe does not save any of the data provided by the user, not even in sessions or cookies.
-This is done to provide the users with an as safe as possible environment to explore their online data.
+DecodeMe is a website that aims to transform transparency into insights.
+By allowing you to upload your JSON files, DecodeMe provides a visualized overview of the contents, enabling you to gain meaningful insights and make informed choices regarding your data protection.
+In addition, DecodeMe helps you request your own data.
+Our goal is to assist you on your journey towards data protection.

+# Development
+This project uses React.js.

+After cloning the repository, run the command ```npm install``` to install the packages.

+To run the project in a local eviroment, run ```npm start```.
+The project runs on localhost:3000.

+To build the project, run ```npm build```.

+## Routing
+Routing is handled with the package 'react-router-dom'.

+The web application has 2 pages: Home.jsx & Decoder.jsx

+# Further developments
 Currently DecodeMe can provide insight into:
+- Google
-- Google Search History
+  - Browser History
+  - Autofill

+Please help expand this project by creating visualisation for more Chrome or other data files!